Le Divorce (novel): Plot

 Isabel Walker is a twenty-something American film-school dropout who decides to visit her step-sister Roxanne, a poet who now lives in France.
-Isabel believes that she is there to help Roxanne during her pregnancy with her toddler infant, but later realizes that her father and step-mother sent her there so that Roxanne would help the shiftless Isabel gain some direction in life.
+Isabel believes that she is there to help with Roxanne's toddler during her pregnancy, but later realizes that her father and step-mother sent her there so that Roxanne would help the shiftless Isabel gain some direction in life.

 Shortly after she arrives, Roxanne confides in Isabel that her French husband, Charles-Henri has left her.
 Roxanne's mother-in-law, Suzanne, tells Roxanne that her husband is probably having an affair because of her pregnancy and will return to her shortly after.
-Roxeanne struggles to decide what to do and finally decides to divorce Charles-Henri after learning he is having an affair with a woman named Magda Tellman.
+Roxanne struggles to decide what to do and finally decides to divorce Charles-Henri after learning he is having an affair with a woman named Magda Tellman.
 Roxanne becomes depressed by the end of her marriage and tries to commit suicide.
 She is found by Isabel, who successfully has her briefly hospitalized and only tells Charles-Henri about what happened.
 Charles-Henri is sympathetic but tells Roxanne he still wants a divorce.

 After some acrimony the couple decide to settle for an equal divorce where their assets will be divided in half.
 To her surprise Roxanne learns that a painting of Saint Ursula that was gifted her from the Walker side of the family might be worth several thousand dollars.

 In the meantime, Isabel begins an affair with Edgar, a septuagenarian who is Claude-Henri's uncle, after he gives her a Kelly bag and proposes she becomes his mistress.
 Isabel is attracted to his power and affluence and eventually believes she loves him.

 Eventually the Walker family realizes that the Saint Ursula painting is probably worth quite a bit of money and start to sue the family so that the sale can be blocked.
 They arrive in Paris to block the sale of the painting where they are introduced to Suzanne who tells them of Isabel's affair with Edgar, something Isabel's family find hilarious.
 Edgar quickly ends his relationship with Isabel shortly after.